 This is a very sophisticated and powerful non-profit.
 Almost every local bottling company, national beverage company, and plastic manufacturer belongs to and donates to this organization.
 The local affiliates monitor issues and proposed regulations that deal with bottle deposits, banning plastic bags at grocery stores, etc.

 Aside from lobbying, Keep America Beautiful works hard to generate a grass roots public roster of concerned citizens who will take the time to contact their elected officials on issues KAB feels are important.
 They work hard to recruit new members and donors.
 They do this in two ways.
 The most widely seen method for recruiting new members and donors is through their annual spring clean-up campaign.
 This annual event is successful and over the years has removed hundreds of thousands of pounds of debris and litter from beaches, roadways and parks.
 Ever year they are able to get 3 million people to participate in their clean-up efforts.
 Volunteers provide KAB with their contact information and then receive updates throughout the year and are occasionally asked to write letters or make calls to elected officials on issues important to KAB.

 The other and more subtle ways of recruiting are through their Public Service Announcements and branding of beaches by donating trash containers with their brand emblazoned on the sides.

-Keep America Beautiful’s current CEO, Matthew McKenna is the former CFO for Pepsi, one of our nation’s largest bottling manufacturing companies.
-Matt does acknowledge that in the past KAB has lobbied against banning plastic bags, deposit fees on plastic bags and bottles, and other products that represent most of the litter responsible for killing wildlife.
+Keep America Beautiful’s former CEO, Matthew McKenna was the former CFO for Pepsi, one of our nation’s largest bottling manufacturing companies.
+Matt did acknowledge that in the past KAB has lobbied against banning plastic bags, deposit fees on plastic bags and bottles, and other products that represent most of the litter responsible for killing wildlife.
 Matt has assured me that his organization has evolved recently and as a corporate entity.
 But they continue to lobby against empty deposits and banning plastic bags and bottles.